Intel Corporation (INTC) Shares Up Despite Recent Market Volatility

 Truist gave a rating of “Hold” to INTC, setting the target price at $33 in the report published on January 23rd of the current year.

-Volatility was left at 3.39%, however, over the last 30 days, the volatility rate increased by 2.94%, as shares sank -12.55% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.46% lower at present.
+Volatility was left at 3.01%, however, over the last 30 days, the volatility rate increased by 2.59%, as shares sank -10.57% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +0.04% upper at present.

 Insider Trading